andy770921/React_Camel_Up/README.md

 ## Introduction
 - This web-game is based on a famous board game, Camel up.
-Like gambling horse, four players can bet on camels in turn.
-The winner is who owns the most money.
+Like gambling horse, four players can bet on camels in turns.
+The winner is the richest player.
 In the home page, we can directly play the game through clicking "PLAY" button.

 ![image](https://github.com/andy770921/React_Camel_Up/blob/master/readme_imgs/camelup_img.PNG)